 - Are older

 - Have existing lower back or neck pain

 - Suffered your injury at high speeds

 Without working with a doctor, you may be unaware of this.
-You may cause your body harm by attempting to push through your symptoms.
+You may cause your body harm by attempting to push through the symptoms.